mjskay/ARTool/README.md

-# ART: R Package for the Aligned Rank Transform for Nonparametric Factorial ANOVAs
+# ARTool: R Package for the Aligned Rank Transform for Nonparametric Factorial ANOVAs

 _Matthew Kay, University of Washington <mjskay@uw.edu>_

 _Jacob O. Wobbrock, University of Washington <wobbrock@uw.edu>_

-ART is an R package implementing the Aligned Rank Transform for conducting nonparametric analyses of variance on factorial models.
-This implementation is based on the ART procedure as used in [ARTool](http://depts.washington.edu/aimgroup/proj/art/).
+ARTool is an R package implementing the Aligned Rank Transform for conducting nonparametric analyses of variance on factorial models.
+This implementation is based on the ART procedure as used in the original implementation of [ARTool](http://depts.washington.edu/aimgroup/proj/art/) by Wobbrock et al.

 __Note__: The documentation of this package assumes some level of familiarity with when and why you may want to use the aligned rank transform; the [ARTool page](http://depts.washington.edu/aimgroup/proj/art/) provides a more in-depth (and highly approachable) introduction to the aligned rank transform and the motivation for its use.